IAmJonoBo/n00-horizons/README.md

 See `docs/` for detailed guidance, checklists, and linkage back to n00-frontiers.
 Starter kits/staging assets migrated from the temporary `stuff/` directory are catalogued in `n00-frontiers/docs/overview/starter-kits.md`.

+## Job Intake & Tracking

+- Follow [`docs/job-pipeline.md`](docs/job-pipeline.md) to promote any idea/experiment into a tracked job with consistent metadata.
+- Use the n00t capabilities `project.recordJob`, `project.capture`, and `project.sync.*` to register, validate, and sync jobs with GitHub Projects + ERPNext.
+- All job artefacts live under `jobs/<job-id>/README.md` and include the frontier-grade quality gates, telemetry hooks, and traceability expectations defined in the template.

 ## Metadata & Automation

 - All idea briefs (`ideas/**/README.md`), learning logs (`learning-log/LL-*.md`), and internal project charters (`../n00tropic_HQ/99.
 Internal-Projects/**`) must include YAML front matter conforming to the shared schema (`n00-cortex/schemas/project-metadata.schema.json`).